cwaage/cs50_labs/README.md

 {% spoiler "Hint" %}

 Notice how the number of dots needed on each line is the "opposite" of the number of that line's hashes.
-For a pyramid of height 8, like the above, the first line has but 2 hash and thus 7 dots.
+For a pyramid of height 8, like the above, the first line has but 2 hash and 7 dots.
 The bottom line, meanwhile, has 9 hashes and thus 0 dots.
 Via what formula (or arithmetic, really) could you print that many dots?

 {% endspoiler %}